blue-yonder/tsfresh/docs/text/large_data.rst

 Large Input Data
 ================

-If you are dealing with large time series data, you are facing multiple problems.
+If you are working with large time series data, you are probably facing multiple problems.
-The two most important ones are
+The two most important ones are:

 * long execution times for feature extraction
-* large memory consumptions, even beyond what a single machine can handle
+* large memory consumption, even beyond what a single machine can handle

-To solve only the first problem, you can parallelize the computation as described in :ref:`tsfresh-on-a-cluster-label`.
+To solve the first problem, you can parallelize the computation as described in :ref:`tsfresh-on-a-cluster-label`.
-Please note, that parallelization on your local computer is already turned on by default.
+Note, that parallelization on your local computer is already turned on by default.

-However, for even larger data you need to handle both problems at once.
+However, for larger data sets you need to handle both problems at the same time.
-You have multiple possibilities here:
+You have multiple options to do so, which we will discuss in the following paragraphs.

 Dask - the simple way
 ---------------------